 A variety of neuromotor, fine and gross motor, functional, and anthropometric measurement tools are available to study these special populations.

-Efficacy of cardiopulmonary physical therapy techniques; optimizing outcomes for hip fracture patients; physiological stress of isokinetic exercise.
+Efficacy of cardiopulmonary physical therapy techniques; optimizing outcomes for hip fracture patients; renal exercise outcomes; head and neck cancer outcomes.

 Located in the Fowler Kennedy Sport Medicine Clinic, the lab houses state-of-the-art motion analysis equipment used to assess patients with various musculoskeletal disorders.
 Co-Directors of this multidisciplinary lab are Trevor Birmingham (Physical Therapy), Robert Giffin (Orthopaedic Surgery), and Thomas Jenkyn (Mechanical Engineering).